-An expected 20 percent increase in prize money from 2015 should also help with clubs likely to share about 250 million euros ($342 million).
+An expected 20 percent increase in prize money from 2015 should also help, with clubs likely to share about $342 million.

 The European Club Association says its 200-plus members are happy with the Europa League.
 However, it acknowledges a need to close a “big financial gap” between the globally successful Champions League and an event rebranded from the UEFA Cup only five years ago.

-Today, that gulf is more than 1 billion euros ($1.4 billion) each season.
+Today, that gulf is more than $1.4 billion each season.

 “It’s a competition our fans really like,” said Sevilla coach Unai Emery, whose club won the former UEFA Cup in 2006 and ‘07.
 “We thought we had the responsibility to win.”